Download a pdf of this timeline here.

 DG13 - Payer perspective on how to support providers in implementing and sustaining integrated care models | Caity Haas LCSW, MHA, ACM, Clinical Principal Program Manager, Integrated Care, Blue Shield of CA, Sacramento, CA |

-DG14 - Integrating behavioral health training into a residency program | Randall Reitz PhD, Director of Behavioral Medicine, St Mary's Family Medicine Residency, Grand Junction, CO |
+DG14 - Integrating the training of behavioral health professionals into a residency program | Randall Reitz PhD, Director of Behavioral Medicine, St Mary's Family Medicine Residency, Grand Junction, CO Rylan Hellstern PhD, LMFT, Behavioral Health Faculty, Summit Pacific Medica Center, Hyde Park, UT Laura Sudano PhD, LMFT, Associate Director for Integrated Behavioral Health, UC San Diego Health, |

 DG15 - How do we excite C-suite leadership at health systems about integrated care? | Ann Nguyen PhD, MPH, Associate Research Professor, Rutgers Center for State Health Policy, New Brunswick, NJ |

-DG16 - Creating a predoctoral psychology internship in FQHC setting | |
+DG16 - Creating a predoctoral psychology internship in FQHC setting | Farrah Hughes PhD, AVP for Behavioral Health, HopeHealth, Inc., Florence, SC |

 DG17 - CoCM implementation fidelity | Karen Gall LMSW, ACTRP, Training and Implementation Specialist, University of Michigan, Department of Psychiatry, Berkley, MI |

-DG18 - BHWET or GPE Grants - HRSA - for anyone who just received that award | Jodi Jones PhD, Director, ETSU Institute for Integrated Behavioral Health, Individual - Jodi Jones, TN |
+DG18 - BHWET or GPE Grants - HRSA - for anyone who just received that award | Jodi Polaha PhD, Director, ETSU Institute for Integrated Behavioral Health, East Tennessee State University, TN |

 DG19 - African Americans in Integrated Care | Jason Herndon PhD, MSPH, Director, Clinical Education, National Register of Health Service Psychologists, Washington, DC |